Uncertainty in AI-driven Monte Carlo simulations: Introduction

-In the following, we approximate the action of the two-dimensional $\phi^4$ model using a Residual Convolutional Neural Network (RCNN see Appendix \ref{Appendic B RCNN}).
-This RCNN surrogate is integrated into the Metropolis-Hastings (MH) algorithm, replacing the exact analytical expression for the model's action.
-The inherent approximation error of the RCNN directly influences the operation of the MH algorithm.
+In the following, we approximate the action of the two-dimensional $\phi^4$ model using a Residual Convolutional Neural Network (RCNN).
+This RCNN surrogate is integrated into the Metropolis algorithm, replacing the exact analytical expression for the model's action.
+The inherent approximation error of the RCNN directly influences the operation of the Metropolis algorithm.
 We generate samples to compute critical physical observables, exploring both far and near-phase transition regimes.
-Our findings clearly demonstrate how the RCNN's approximation error biases the sampling process, leading to significant deviations in the estimations of these physical observables compared to those obtained from conventional MH simulations.
-To counteract this, our work proposes the PEM to estimate the model's uncertainty using a ensemble technique, and subsequently diminish the introduced bias with a penalty technique incorporated into the MH algorithm.
+Our findings clearly demonstrate how the RCNN's approximation error biases the sampling process, leading to significant deviations in the estimations of these physical observables compared to those obtained from conventional Metropolis simulations.
+To counteract this, our work proposes the PEM to estimate the model's uncertainty using an ensemble technique, and subsequently diminish the introduced bias with a penalty technique incorporated into the Metropolis algorithm.

+The rest of this paper is organized as follows.
+In Section II, we present our methods, including the RCNN architecture, the training procedure, and the details of the Penalty Ensemble Method.
+Section III presents the results of our simulations on the $\phi^4$ model, comparing the performance of the PEM against a single RCNN and highlighting the importance of the penalty term.
+We then discuss the implications of our findings, examining the computational trade-offs and challenging our core assumptions.
+We conclude with a summary of the paper.